I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_wmi_event_header.md

 The NDIS network interface name of the miniport adapter.

-`Padding`

-This member is reserved.

-`PortNumber`

-The miniport adapter port, if any.
-If the GUID is not specific to a port,
-     <b>PortNumber</b> is zero.

 `RequestId`

 An identifier for the request.
 If a miniport driver must complete a request immediately and it